 Insulation to Protect Refuge Chamber Components from Fire

-To comply with all the current refuge chamber guidelines, the chamber also must include a portal window as well as a secondary means of egress (an escape hatch).
-The passive protection solutions for these include a portal window cover and an external opening “kick out” escape hatch that is able to be caulk-filled and insulated.
-The internal occupied space of a passive fire rated chamber is almost identical to a standard MineARC refuge chamber.
+The passive protection solutions for these include a portal window cover and an external opening “kick out” escape hatch that can be caulk-filled and insulated.
+The internal occupied space of a passive fire-rated chamber is almost identical to a standard MineARC refuge chamber.

 Time/Temperature Curves for Tunnelling